 It's not the gear, but how you use it that matters.
-However, gear has its place and I admit it’s easy to become enamored with it.
-Now you don't need the most sophisticated or expensive camera & lens to take good photos under most circumstances, but your camera support system is something you should never compromise on.
+However, gear has its place.
+Under most circumstances you don't need the most sophisticated or expensive camera & lens to take good photos, but your camera support system is something you should never compromise on.
 I’ve learned the hard way that uncompromising, rock-solid supports are a must, especially for landscape and telephoto work.
-I could go on and on about that, but will spare you the pain.

 I occasionally use a mobile device known as CamRanger to assist shooting unique situations and for maco & close-up focus stacking.
 My favorite mobile photography apps include PhotoPills and VellaClock for planning star photo shoots; and OptimumCSP, TrueDOF-Pro and FocusStacker for iOS devices developed by George Douvos.

-To carry my gear I've used several different backpacks & bags over the years, but my most frequently used all-around, go to pack is f-stop's Tilopa BC Mountaineering Camera Backpack.....it's almost perfection for what and how I shoot.
-If I don't need all my gear when packing a long lens, I use my Tamrac Super TelePhoto Lens Pack.
-These two packs are comfortable, especially considering how much gear I often pack into them.
-If I need ultra-protection for my gear when traveling, I use various Pelican protector cases.
+To carry my gear I've used several different backpacks & bags over the years, but my most frequently used all-around, go to pack is F-stop's Tilopa Mountaineering Camera Backpack.....it's almost perfection for what and how I shoot.
+If I don't need much additional gear when packing a long lens, I use my Tamrac Super TelePhoto Lens Pack.
+These two packs are comfortable, even when packed to the hilt.
+If I need ultra-rugged protection for my gear when traveling, I use various Pelican protector cases.

 I do my own post-processing using predominantly Photoshop Lightroom (basic exposure adjustments) and Photoshop CC (exposure blending, luminosity masking, panorama stitching, and depth-of-field stacking), but also use Helicon Focus (depth-of-field stacking) as well as PTgui and Panorama Stitcher (panorama apps) when needed.